magit/magit/README.md

 [Peter J. Weisberg][peter], [Phil Jackson][phil], [Rémi Vanicat][remi] and
 [Yann Hodique][yann].
 Many more people have [contributed code][authors], suggested features or made monetary contributions.

-Thanks to all of you, may (the history of) the source be with you!

 ***
 [![Compile](https://github.com/magit/magit/actions/workflows/compile.yml/badge.svg)](https://github.com/magit/magit/actions/workflows/compile.yml)